taurus-org/taurus/doc/source/tep/TEP18.md

     URL: XXXXX (TODO)
     License: http://www.jclark.com/xml/copying.txt
     Abstract:
      Implement support for Qt5 in taurus.
-Also efine the migration strategy for applications using taurus.
+Also define the migration strategy for applications using taurus.